wenkaiingermany/NCE_03/Lesson_08.md

 Over a year passed before the first attempt was made.
 It seems that man was making a real effort to understand the seasons 20,000 years earlier than has been supposed.
 ... if, in a word, beauty means something, yet we must not seek to interpret the meaning.

+During the summer months, the monastery is very busy, for it is visited by thousands of people who cross the Pass in cars.

+in cars = by car
+You can go to the airport in my car.
+We crossed the river in a boat.

+As there are so many people about, the dogs have to be ...
+(With) so many people (being) about, the dogs have to be ...

+keep: confine
+He was kept / confined in prison.
+You shouldn't keep / confine the bird in a cage.

+life at the monastery
+life on a desert island
+life in the army
+life on campus

+quite adv. completely 完全，截然

+The other side of the picture is quite the opposite.
+He used to sleep during the day and work at night, quite unaware of the fact that he had become the ghost of Endley.

+The temperature falls to -30°
+Little by little the eleven minutes fell to zero.

+plunge
+The order to abandon ship was given and hundreds of people plunged into the icy water.
+The temperature plunges to -30° degrees

+dive to...

+in'crease to ...
+rise to ...
+rocket to ...
+soar to ...

+The temperature drops by 10°

+minus 30 degrees
+30 degrees blow zero

+Centigrade / Celsius
+Fahrenheit